 In a dislocation, the ligaments of the back are stretched or torn, causing misalignment of the vertebrae.

 Fracture-dislocations involve broken bone together with torn ligaments are torn ligaments.
 These fractures are usually unstable.
 Because they threaten the spinal cord, they usually require surgery.

 The spinal cord is composed of nerve tissue.
 Its function is to relay messages from the brain throughout body.
 When the nerves of the spinal cord are damaged, paralysis below the damaged area can result in paraplegia or quadriplegia.

 Legal Representation for Back Injuries

 If you’ve suffered a back injury in an accident caused by someone else’s negligence, you will often be able to recover compensation for your injury.
-At Abronson Law in Los Gatos, California, we have extensive experience handling back injury claims, from sprains and strains through the most devastating spinal cord injuries.
+At Abronson Law, California personal injury attorney, in San Jose, California, we have extensive experience handling back injury claims, from sprains and strains through the most devastating spinal cord injuries.
 We offer a free consultation, and we take cases on a contingency agreement, so you never pay attorneys fees unless we win.
 Call for an appointment today.

 Call Now For A Free Case Evaluation